Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Dislocation core structures and Peierls barriers

-The PAD configuration is further employed to compute the Peierls barrier, which involves a different process to create the initial dislocation configuration, as described in Ref. \cite{BACON20091}.
-The equilibrium PAD configuration predicts the same equilibrium dislocation core structures as the RB configuration with asymmetric initial geometries (see \textit{Supplementary Material S9}).
-Fig. \ref{fig:neb_all} shows the Peierls barrier of four dislocations predicted by two GAPs and PACE-FS.
-The NEB calculations reveal that the energy difference between AC and BC core structures of those dislocations are negligibly small ($\sim$2 meV), which indicates that the core structure can be easily transformed under mild external perturbations.
-Moreover, three ML-IAPs predict the same trends and similar barriers for $a_0[100](010)$ and $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ edge dislocations.
-For $a_0[100](011)$ edge, two stable core structures, AC and BC, are predicted by different potentials, as shown in Fig.\ref{fig:neb_all}b.
-GAP-DB-I predict the transition pathway AC-BC-AC, where AC is the stable core structure.
+The PAD configuration is employed to compute the Peierls barrier, which involves a different process to create the initial dislocation configuration, as described in Ref. \cite{BACON20091}.
+The PAD configuration predicts the same equilibrium dislocation core structures as the RB configuration starting from asymmetric initial geometries (see \textit{Supplementary Material S4.1.2}).
+Fig. \ref{fig:neb_all} shows the Peierls barriers of the four dislocations, predicted by two GAPs and PACE-FS.
+The per-atom uncertainty of dislocation configurations along the migration path shows only limited extrapolation (see \textit{Supplementary Material S4.2}).
+The NEB calculations reveal that the energy difference between AC and BC core structures are negligibly small (mostly around $\sim$2 meV or less), which indicates that the core structure can be easily transformed under mild external perturbations.
+Moreover, three ML-IAPs predict the same trends and similar barriers for the $a_0[100](010)$ and $a_0/2[\bar{1}\bar{1}1](1\bar{1}0)$ edge dislocations.
+For $a_0[100](011)$ edge, two stable core structures, AC and BC, are predicted by the different potentials, as shown in Fig.\ref{fig:neb_all}b.
+GAP-DB-I predicts the transition pathway AC-BC-AC, where AC is the stable core structure.
 However, GAP-DB-II and PACE-FS predict BC-AC-BC, indicating that the BC configuration is more stable.
-The energy difference between two core structures predicted by the two GAPs are comparable (2-3 meV/b), while PACE-FS predicts a larger barrier (16 meV/b).
-We compute the GAP model uncertainty of NEB configurations for both $a_0[100](011)$ edge and M111 dislocations (see \textit{Supplementary Material S10}).
-GAP-DB-I predicts AC core as a stable structure while the other two potentials show that BC is more stable for M111 dislocation.
+The energy differences between the two core structures predicted by the two GAP ML-IAPs are comparable (2-3 meV/b), while PACE-FS predicts a larger barrier (16 meV/b).
+Finally, for the case of M111 dislocations, GAP-DB-I predicts AC core as the stable structure while the other two potentials show that BC is more stable.
 GAP-DB-I and PACE-FS predict the same barrier ($\sim$ 2 meV/b).
-The discrepancies of different equilibrium core structures are attributed to the fact that the barriers are negligibly tiny, which introduces a multi convex hull PES with similar minimum energy that ML-IAPs may not be able to capture.
+The discrepancies among the different ML-IAPs regarding the prediction of the equilibrium core structures suggest the existence of a multi convex hull PES with similar energy minima that ML-IAPs may not be capable of discriminating.